 One or more of the following situations exist:

-- service cannot be provided in a less structured or less intensive setting due to severity of illness and/or intensity of services required
+- Service cannot be provided in a less structured or less intensive setting due to the severity of illness or intensity of services required

-- medication adjustments required that may produce negative changes in health, neurological (Seizures) or behavioral status
+- Medication adjustments required that may produce negative changes in health, neurological or behavioral status

 The Neurobehavioral Program includes individual, group and community activities interwoven into each child’s specific treatment goals.
 These activities provide opportunities for healthy interpersonal interaction and development.
 In addition, children attend school on campus at Cumberland Academy.

 Throughout treatment, Cumberland’s program helps children learn socially adaptive behaviors and find the support required to maintain new skills after discharge.
 Sometimes children develop the skills required to manage the demands of daily living.
 Other times, children need continuing help to sustain success.
 At Cumberland, we blend skill development and positive behavioral support strategies to produce enduring outcomes for each child.

 Medical needs are directed by a board-certified pediatrician and administered by nurses and behavioral counselors.
 Most children who are admitted to the Neurobehavioral Program are medically stable but still require medical services such as nursing, medication adjustment and nutrition education.